IMPORTANT INFORMATION – OWNERSHIP AND PAYMENTS

 If you purchase as tenants in common then on the death of a co-owner the share in the Property of that co-owner will pass in accordance with their will or in accordance with the laws of intestacy if they do not have a valid will.

 Joint tenants can, at any time, give a notice to their co-owners that severs their interest from the joint tenancy.
-A joint tenant who gives such notice will then hold their share as a tenant in common with any other co-owners remaining as joint tenants between them (if more than one).Request Free Consultation
+A joint tenant who gives such notice will then hold their share as a tenant in common with any other co-owners remaining as joint tenants between them (if more than one).Request Evaluation

 A joint tenancy is not appropriate where parties wish to hold interests in the Property in unequal shares.
 If you wish to hold the Property other than equally (for example, a 99% and 1% split or some other unequal percentage ownership) for taxation or asset protection reasons then you must hold the property as tenants in common.
 You will need to advise us of the percentage of ownership each owner is to have as this needs to be set out on the Property transfer.
 Any later change to ownership proportions will result in transfer duty being imposed.